Pediatric Orthopedic Surgeons treating Hyperextension of the Knee

 How is hyperextension of the knee diagnosed, and what is the recommended treatment?

-• Diagnosis: Diagnosis typically involves a doctor’s physical examination to assess the range of motion, stability, and any associated injuries.
+Diagnosis typically involves a doctor’s physical examination to assess the range of motion, stability, and any associated injuries.
+During this examination, your healthcare provider will look at your knee, discuss your symptoms, and evaluate how limited your mobility is.
 Doctors may order X-rays or other imaging studies to rule out fractures or other structural damage.

 What are the potential long-term effects of hyperextension of the knee in children, and how can it be prevented?